superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 ### Important: All Python files provided will have a line "TMMC_Wrapper.is_sim = True".
 If you wish to connect to a physical turtlebot, you must first set this variable to False.

-To test for the first time, we have provided you with solution-joystick.py in root of this repository.
+To test for the first time, we have provided you with solution.py in root of this repository.
 Try it out!
 If it runs successfully, you should be able to control your turtlebot using the WASD keys on your keyboard.
+This file also contains a space for you to implement levels 1-5 for this challenge.
+Good luck and have fun!